GoncharukBro/react-mask-field/README.md

 The advantage of this approach is that you do not need to store the state of the component to change the `props`, the modification happens in the already running masking process.

-## Masking event
+## Mask event

-It can be useful to have additional data about the value at hand or to instantly get a new value when `props` changes, for this you can use the `masking` event.
+It can be useful to have additional data about the value at hand or to instantly get a new value when `props` changes, for this you can use the `mask` event.

-The `masking` event is fired asynchronously after the` change` event, in addition, the `masking` event object has a` detail` property that contains additional information about the value:
+The `mask` event is fired asynchronously after the` change` event, in addition, the `mask` event object has a` detail` property that contains additional information about the value:

 | Name          |  Type   | Description                                                             |
 | ------------- | :-----: | ----------------------------------------------------------------------- |